 Dimensions in the "Mystery Dungeon" subset, Codenamed Mu Series

 - Tech Level: Presumed -6, as while there is no direct evidence of metalworking, themed architectural facades have been observed.
 It is notable that the native fauna have created an agrarian society in the apparent absence of traditionally-recognized sapients (see Hazard Rating, below).
 Minor examples of Lost Technology may be present.

-- Psionics: As Main above (but no Humans present).
+- Psionics: As Zed (but no Humans present).

 - Hazard Rating: Varies from XXXX- to XXXX+ per CEP.
-In addition to various assimilation entities (Reference Dossier-P5183, "Primal Dialga"), as well as the Memetic Hazards extant in the Pokemon region of universes in general, there is an as yet undocumented power which transforms the few humans or anthhromorphs that have tried to explore these worlds into specimens of the local fauna.
+In addition to various assimilation entities (Reference Dossier-P5183, "Primal Dialga") and the normal Memetic Hazards extant in the Pokemon region of universes in general, there is an as yet undocumented power which transforms the few humans or anthropomorphs that have tried to explore these worlds into specimens of the local fauna.

-- Travel Warning: Due to the above, travel is strongly discouraged, waivers required, and Search and Rescue will not be dispatched to these realms.
-Furthermore, due to the notices under "Tech Level", the Prime Directive is in force for those few able to make contact and maintain form.
+- Travel Warning: Due to the above, travel is strongly discouraged, legal Release From Liability required, and Search and Rescue will not be dispatched to these realms.
+Furthermore, due to the notices under "Tech Level", the Alien Non-Interference Clause is in force for those few able to make contact and maintain form.

 Other known Active Dimension subsets